Probing supermassive black hole scalarization with Pulsar Timing Arrays: BINARY DINAMICS IN THE POST-NEWTONIAN APPROXIMATION

 with $f_s$ being the GW emission frequency in the source frame.
 The parameter $x$ is related to $v$ via $x = q^{2/5}/(1+q)^{4/5} v^2$.
 Within the same framework, it is also possible to derive the power emitted through the different channels using a matching of the metric with a far-zone solution~\cite{Shiralilou:2021mfl}.
 We report here only the final expressions.
 The power radiated through the tensor channel reads

 Conversely, the power emitted through the scalar channel is

 The first term, proportional to the squared difference of the scalar charges $\Delta \alpha^2$, corresponds to dipolar emission.
 Notice that $\Delta\alpha^2$ also multiplies terms of order $\sim\mathcal{O}(x)$, which appear at the same PN order as the quadrupole contribution.
 However, as $x \sim v^2 \ll 1$ for SMBHBs in the PTA band, these terms are always subleading compared to the leading dipole term, in the dipole-dominated regime as well as in the quadrupole-dominated regime.
-We will thus neglect them in the following.\\ The term $Q_{\mathcal{G}}$ represents the leading-order direct contribution of the GB invariant to the EOM.
+We will thus neglect them in the following.

+The term $Q_{\mathcal{G}}$ represents the leading-order direct contribution of the GB invariant to the EOM.
 While it appears at $\mathcal{O}(x^5)$, it encodes a further suppression by a factor of $(\lambda/r)^2$.
 Indeed, scalarization requires black holes to be approximately as large as the coupling scale $\lambda$, implying that $\lambda/r\sim GM/r\sim v^2$.
 Therefore, we can safely neglect $Q_{\mathcal{G}}$.
 Nevertheless, the couplings of the scalar field to powers of the GB invariant are indirectly affecting the PN dynamics, as they set the value of the scalar charges.
 In summary, the formula we derive for scalar radiation does not depend on the specific EsGB interaction $F(\varphi) f(\mathcal{G})$.
-Therefore, all the results presented in this paper should be valid for a broad class of theories, as long as the phenomenological fit for the scalar charge in Eq.~\eqref{eq:tildealpha} remains applicable. \\ Moreover, we introduced the term
+Therefore, all the results presented in this paper should be valid for a broad class of theories, as long as the phenomenological fit for the scalar charge in Eq.~\eqref{eq:tildealpha} remains applicable.